Dr. Peter McCullough-Early Treatment Protocol

 *This does not include all possible symptoms.
 We will update as information becomes available from the CDC.

-What is the cost of the antibody testing?
+What is the cost of COVID testing?

 **Victory Medical does NOT collect for the nasal swab testing.
 This will be billed to you or your insurance company by the performing laboratory.**